JayeshSuryavanshi/JayeshSuryavanshi/README.md

 <br>

-Hi, I'm [Jayesh Suryavanshi](https://www.jayeshsuryavanshi.com), currently Software Engineer at **FINRA**.
+Hi, I'm [Jayesh Suryavanshi](https://www.jayeshsuryavanshi.com), currently Software Engineer at **eBay**.
 Graduate MS Computer Science Student from **@ University at Buffalo**.
 I'm a creative problem solver, data enthusiast and a product guy, with a constantly growing love for kick ass products.
 Worked on eclectic projects to justify my strong logical ability and out-of-the-box thinking.

 <br>